X9 Board of Directors

 The two part Electronic Benefits Transactions (EBT) standard specifies message structure format and content, data elements and values for data elements used in EBTs.
 The revised X9.93 standard was published in February 2014.
 The new work effort is X9.131 WIC retailer interface standard for Smart Cards used in Electronic Benefits Transfer in the WIC Program.

-WGB12 – Guide to Check Security
+WGB12 – Check Security

 WGB12 is developing educational information about check fraud and how to identify risk and implement fraud prevention programs.
 This TR is being updated to acknowledge fraud potential in an electronic check processing environment that did not exist when the report was last issued.
 Organizations interested in helping to prepare comprehensive fraud recognition and prevention reports should consider working on this effort.